You can manage existing databases via the MySQL Databases page. You can use this page for the following actions:

 Image: creating a new user named example_admin.

-Note that the new user will not be linked to any database.
+Note that the new user is not be linked to any database.
 To add the user to a database you need to use the Add User To Database form, which we will look at now.

 The Add User To Database form lists all existing users and databases.
 To add the user we just created (example_admin) to the example_recipes database we simple select the user from the User drop-down list and the database from the Database list.

 Image: Linking the example_admin user to the example_recipes database.

 Finally, we can manage existing databases users in the Current Users section.
 For each user you got three possible actions:

 You may be wondering if you can manage databases and database users via phpMyAdmin.
 The answer is ‘no’.
 Queries such as